nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Continue grinding in the last block (same shadows as before) with Yukari, Akihiko, & Mitsuru

-Grind until Aigis is level 72, Laksmi is at least level 60 (learn over any recovery skills inherited)
+Grind until Aigis is level 72 & Bishamonten, Odin, & Laksmi all learn their skills

 Learn Arms Master over Diarahan on Bishamonten

 Try to get to floor 25 as many times as possible for ultimate weapon chests

 After grinding, take any accessories off of all party members & only bring Yukari

+You will probably need 2-3 Somas and a ton of Revival Beads for this fight

 Equip Null Wind accessory on Aigis, Wind Amp on Yukari